moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Creating a Namespace

+> Note: It is important you create the namespace with the correct name to begin with.
+Changing the namespace afterwards will likely cause breaking changes on deployment.

 [Follow the "Creating a Cloud Platform environment" instructions](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/env-create.html#creating-a-cloud-platform-environment) to create your namespace.
 Please note, your namespace name **must** follow the format of:

 ```data-platform-app-<repo-name>-<env>```